Magnum-Opus-2-0/Rooty-Tooty-Gas-Computey/README.md

 user does not have to reenter their car options every time they visit the site.

-As a developer, you have these cookies available to you after a user has entered all of their car options:
+As a developer, you have these cookies available to you after a user has entered all of their car information:
-- `mpg`: The combined city and highway MPG of the user's car.
 - `carID`: The ID of the user's car as specified by the car database.
 We are currently using [FuelEconomy.gov](https://www.fueleconomy.gov/feg/ws/).
+- `combMPG`: The combined city and highway MPG of the user's car.
+- `cityMPG`: The city MPG of the user's car.
+- `highwayMPG`: The highway MPG of the user's car.
 - `year`: The year of the user's car.
 - `make`: The make of the user's car.
 - `model`: The model of the user's car.